Thank you for your interest in starting a new student organization at UC Berkeley!

 - The LEAD Center will create your organization’s CalLink page and upload your signatories into your CalLink roster.
-Please note, that this may take LEAD Center staff 2-5 business days or more to complete depending on the number of applicants.
+Please note, that this may take LEAD Center staff 2-5 business days or more to complete after your New Org Advising Session.

 - All four (4) signatories must then accept the Signatory Terms & Conditions on CalLink.